(Donors and Foundations Networks in Europe) and EFC

 A list of the associations of foundations in the country, either at national, regional or local level.
 Groups of public-benefit foundations active in a specific thematic areas are also represented.

 List of publications that provide more in depth information such as background or specific regional or thematic information.

 More on the sector

-This section provides a list of organisations that have expertise on the foundation sector and that might be able to provide further specific information on the sector.
+List of organisations that have expertise in the foundation sector and that can provide further specific information on the sector.